 Approachable dishes primed to please local diners

-Executive Chef David Perez, previously of Estiatorio Milos and Cipriani, leads the menu with some recognizable favorites with a twist including Tuna Tartare with yellowfin tuna, serrano chili, radish cucumber, mandarin and olive oil; Octopus with pearl onion & potato stifado; and several Pikilia, or spreads, like Taramosalata (whipped mullet roe spread with olives and capers) and Tyrokafteri (spicy pepper and feta spread with Aleppo pepper).
+Our executive chef leads the menu with some recognizable favorites with a twist including Tuna Tartare with yellowfin tuna, serrano chili, radish cucumber, mandarin and olive oil; Octopus with pearl onion & potato stifado; and several Pikilia, or spreads, like Taramosalata (whipped mullet roe spread with olives and capers) and Tyrokafteri (spicy pepper and feta spread with Aleppo pepper).
 Salads that nod to the fall season include Lahanosolata with shaved Brussels sprouts, almonds, currants, mint, lemon, and kefalograviera cheese; and Gigantes Plaki, braised giant beans with tomato, herbs & crumbled feta.
 Seafood preparations include daily whole fish selections in addition to specialties like Roasted Local Cod “Kakavia Style” with seasonal vegetables and Mussels Saganaki with tomato, herbs fennel and feta.
-Guests opting for dishes “from the land” can look to Lamb Paidakia, char-grilled marinated lamb shanks served with Greek fries; Youvetsi, red wine braised short rib with baked orzo and kefalograviera; and Pastitsio, baked pasta with seasonal mushrooms and béchamel.
+Guests opting for dishes “from the land” can look to Lamb Paidakia, char-grilled marinated lamb shanks served with Greek fries; Youvetsi, red wine braised short rib with baked orzo and kefalograviera.